open-ephys/onix-docs/source/Hardware Guide/Breakout Board/setup.rst

 Breakout Board Guide
 #########################

 .. warning:: Always make sure the PC is powered off **before** connecting or disconnecting the Breakout Board.
-Neglecting to do this will damage the PCIe Host.
+Neglecting to do this will damage the PCIe Controller.

 Setup
 -------------------------
-The Breakout Board provides access to signals to and from the PCIe host.
-Each PCIe host is connected to a breakout board using the following connections:
+The Breakout Board provides access to signals to and from the PCIe Controller.
+Each controller is connected to a breakout board using the following connections:

 #.
 Digital and analog I/O (Required for breakout board operation): A single
    shrunk delta ribbon (SDR) cable is used for all auxiliary IO and provide